 and explain why you like this piece of art.

 So what do you have to do?
 Well, you need to first think of a piece of art.
-Obviously, that could be a painting, a sculpture or an ornament or anything else.
+That could be a painting, a sculpture or an ornament or anything else.
 Art is a pretty broad term.
 Now, it is debatable just how wide the definition could be.
 Some people might say that a movie or a novel or a poem is a work of art.
 That’s probably true.
 But the word piece here seems to imply a physical thing, like a painting or a sculpture.
 Then you have to focus on those ideas.

 As for the cue card, it asks: